Sphinkie/ContiniousMotor/README.md

 # ContiniousMotor

-This is an Arduino library to manage a continious motor (Brushed motor).
+This is an Arduino library to manage a **continious motor** (aka *Brushed motor*).

 This library can be used by any Arduino sketch using a classic motor with DC power supply.
-Speed can be negative, for reverse engine.
+Speed value can be negative, for reverse engine retation.

-See the API description of the methods offered by this library in the attached file:  [API_description.md](API_description.md).
+Find more about the methods offered by this library in the [API Description](API_description.md).

-Available on GitHub @Sphinkie/ContiniousMotor